-And besides addressing issues such as smoking, drinking, and other potentially harmful behaviros, find out what kind of exercise is best for you.
+For examples, check out our Paleo & Veggie Lifestyles Workshop description.
+Also, in addtion addressing issues such as smoking, drinking, and other potentially harmful behaviors, find out what kind of exercise is best for you.
 For instance, many people think they need rigorous exercise, and that may be true for some people, but often, overweight people just need to walk for an hour per day, and that usually raises the heart rate to the perfect “fat burn” zone.
 My dad, a retired country doc and military surgeon, has been telling me this for decades.

 Immediate Bee Sting Cure & More: Plantain Herb (super astringent)

 Vitamin C Sources to Hit Colds & Flus: Pine & Rose Families (also internal astringents)